Zierax/AI-prompts-for-hunting/README.md

 ### Match Your Skill Set to the Right Bug Bounty Program

-> List the best bug bounty programs that involve reading PHP source code for vulnerabilities
+> List the best bug bounty programs that involve reading PHP source code for vulnerabilities from hackerone,bugcrowd

 ### Condense Terms

 > Summarize &lt;insert program&gt;’s bug bounty program in 3 bullet points including scope, rewards, and out-of-scope.
-Make it concise.
+Make it concise. results is report

 ### Maximize the Impact of Your Reports